btcalls/ISY-503-A3-Computer-Vision/README.md

 ## Challenges
 Some of the challenges encountered were:
-* Model yielded decent accuracy and performance overall with the dataset provided, but performed poorly when integrated with the simulator.
+* Model yielded decent accuracy and performance overall with the dataset provided, but performed poorly when running the model to the simulator.
 * Had to rework model to accommodate its integration to the simulator.
 * Setting up of the environment, mostly due to package versions.